-Elephant Parade is coming home to The Netherlands, the country where it all started.
-From 1st September to 12th October 2018, 34 elephants are on display at Schiphol airport.
-As one of the busiest airports in Europe, it’s the perfect setting to raise awareness and funds for the Asian elephant.
+Elephant Parade returned home to The Netherlands, the country where it all started.
+From 1st September until 1pm on 12th October 2018, 34 elephants were on display at Schiphol airport.
+As one of the busiest airports in Europe, it was the perfect setting to raise awareness and funds for the Asian elephant.

-The life-size, baby elephant statues will be paraded “land side” at Schiphol airport and are open for all the public to visit.
+The life-size, baby elephant statues paraded the “land side” at Schiphol airport and were open for all the public to visit.

-There will be two Pop-up shops.
+There were two Pop-up shops.
 The first at Jan Dellaert Square and a second at Schiphol Plaza.
-The Pop-up shops will feature a vast selection of special Dutch-themed miniature elephants as well as replicas from international artists, brands, celebrities and designers from around the world.
+The Pop-up shops featured a vast selection of special Dutch-themed miniature elephants as well as replicas from international artists, brands, celebrities and designers from around the world.

 “Schiphol airport has been the starting point for the majority of my visits when flying to see Mosha in Thailand.
 It’s with great joy that over a decade later, Elephant Parade will bring our very own Mosha statue to exhibit at the ‘gateway to Europe’.
 You can find her raising awareness for endangered elephants at Jan Dellaert Square.”